cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 Seattle fault zone (SFZ), do not extend into the mountains bounding the eastern and western margins of the lowland.
-However, observed offsets for individual events may be quite large: Offsets of up to 8 meters have been measured from uplifted shorelines and fault scarps on LiDAR [*Barnett et al., 2015*, *Nelson et al., 2016*], though most offset measurements are between 1-2.5 m.
+However, observed offsets for individual events may be quite large: Offsets of up to 8 meters have been measured from uplifted shorelines and fault scarps on lidar [*Barnett et al., 2015*, *Nelson et al., 2016*], though most offset measurements are between 1-2.5 m.

 Even moderate observed offsets show ratios of offset to maximum rupture length